isomerpages/singapore-customs-cms/_temporary-import-scheme/Alternatives to the Temporary Import Scheme/ATA Carnet.md

     <label for="accordion3">Extension of ATA Carnet Re-Exportation / Re-Importation Due Date</label>
 <div>
       <ul>
-				<li>ATA Carnet holders wishing to extend the re-exportation or re-importation due date may write in to <a href="mailto:Customs_Carnet@customs.gov.sg"> Customs Carnet </a> at least 2 weeks before the due date.
+				<li>ATA Carnet holders who wish to extend the re-exportation or re-importation due date may write in to <a href="mailto:Customs_Carnet@customs.gov.sg"> Customs Carnet </a> at least 2 weeks before the due date.
 Please note that the extension of the ATA Carnet validity period is not allowed, and an expired ATA Carnet is not allowed to be used in Singapore.<br>
 </li>
 				</ul>
 			<ul>